- Written by Dr.Mehmet Demircioglu

 The practical decision for chemically treated hair

-If those points are clear, the plan can move forward with sensible timing.
-If the scalp is irritated or the diagnosis is unclear, waiting is not wasted time.
-It protects the donor area, the recipient design, and the patient’s expectations.
+When the history is simple and the skin is settled, planning can move forward with sensible timing.
+When there is burning, breakage, edge tension, shedding, or an unclear scarring diagnosis, waiting is not wasted time.
+It protects the donor area, the recipient area design, and the patient’s expectations.

-A hair transplant should solve the permanent part of the hair loss.
-It should not be used to rush through an active chemical burn, traction problem, or untreated scalp disease.
-When the scalp is quiet and the history is clear, the design is safer and the recovery is easier to interpret.
+A hair transplant should treat stable hair loss.
+It should not be used to push through an active chemical burn, traction problem, or untreated scalp disease.
+Once the scalp is quiet and the history is clear, the design is safer and the recovery is easier to interpret.